ejolly/IntroToSingularity/README.md

 # Getting Setup with Singularity
 *This is a guide to getting started with [Singularity containers](http://singularity.lbl.gov/) in conjunction with Dartmouth College's [Discovery HPC](http://techdoc.dartmouth.edu/discovery/).
-Questions can be addressed to eshin.jolly@gr.dartmouth.edu or mvdoc.gr@dartmouth.edu.
+Questions can be addressed to eshin.jolly.gr@dartmouth.edu or mvdoc.gr@dartmouth.edu.
 We're not experts but we're happy to try to help!*

 #### [I. Pre-requisites (OSX only)](#prereqs)